sjkingo/django-breadcrumbs3/README.md

   this crumb to.
 You may like to use [`reverse`](https://docs.djangoproject.com/en/stable/ref/urlresolvers/#reverse) so you don't have to hardcode any URLs.
 * If the second argument is None, no link will be provided for this crumb.

+You can call `request.breadcrumbs()` as many times as needed.
+The order will be preserved when the breadcrumbs are rendered.

 You can then render the breadcrumbs using the `breadcrumbs` template tag: